roualdes/bridgestan/paper/paper.md

 ecosystem [@Ge:2018].  `BridgeStan` differs from these tools by providing access to the existing, well-known DSL for modeling and highly efficient CPU computation of the Stan ecosystem.
-The Stan community by and large uses CPU hardware, and since Stan has been tuned for CPU performance, `BridgeStan` is more efficient than its competitors in implementing differentiable log densities on CPUs [@Carpenter:2015; @Radul:2020; @Tarek:2020].
+The Stan community predominantly uses CPU hardware, and since Stan has been tuned for CPU performance, `BridgeStan` is more efficient than its competitors in implementing differentiable log densities on CPUs [@Carpenter:2015; @Radul:2020; @Tarek:2020].
 Like the immutable Stan